gayathriilangovan369/insurance-svr-preprocessing-pipeline/README.md

 Scaling both input and output improves the performance of SVR compared to scaling only the input.
 This project demonstrates how proper preprocessing can enhance model accuracy and stability.

+## Note

+Model and scaler files are not included in this repository.

+To generate them, please run the training notebook:
+01_svr_input_preprocessing.ipynb or 02_svr_input_output_preprocessing.ipynb